Floe-Project/Floe/docs/src/about/mirage.md

 # Previously known as Mirage

 Floe is a continuation of FrozenPlain's Mirage plugin (developed from 2018 to 2023).
 It adds new features and improvements but is similar in a lot of ways.
-Floe is backwards-compatible with Mirage in a few ways.
+Floe is backwards-compatible with Mirage libraries and presets.
 Mirage will no longer be developed.

 ### Why the name change?
 The project has taken a new direction and so we decided to give it a new name.